 Is your C drive full?
-And now you wish to extend the C drive without formatting the storage drive and installing new Windows.
-Well, most of the time it is quite simple but sometimes you get extend volume greyed out issue in Windows 10.
+Now you wish to extend the C drive without formatting the storage drive and installing the new Windows.
+Well, most of the time it is quite simple but sometimes you get an extend volume greyed out issue in Windows 10 or 11.

-This is a problem that I myself faced when I installed an SSD on my laptop.
-I created two partitions and then later I was required to extend C Drive.
+I faced this problem when I installed an SSD on my laptop.
+I created two partitions, and later, I was required to extend the C Drive.

-That is when I noticed the option to “Extend C Drive Volume” is disabled in Windows 10.
+That is when I noticed the option to “Extend C Drive Volume” is disabled.
+This is a common problem and many users reported this in Microsoft Community.

-If you are facing this error, you need not worry.
-This article will guide you to re-enable Extend Volume option for the C drive or any other disk partitions.
+If you are facing this error, don’t worry.
+This article will guide you in re-enabling the Extend Volume option for the C drive or any other disk partitions.

 Fix Extend Volume Option Greyed Out